Lawyers for Vandalism Charges: Help with All Types of Vandalism Crimes

-If you have been charged with vandalism, malicious destruction of property, or wanton destruction of property, it is important to speak with aggressive and intelligent Worcester criminal defense attorneys.
+If you are facing vandalism charges, malicious destruction of property, or wanton destruction of property, it is important to speak with aggressive and intelligent Worcester criminal defense attorneys.
 At Murphy & Rudolf, LLP, we offer experienced representation and tenacious litigation for all types of vandalism crimes.
-Call our office today at (508) 425-6330 for a free consultation if you have vandalism charges against you.
+Call our office today at 508-762-1397 for a free consultation if you have vandalism charges against you.

 - The defendant destroyed the personal property of another

 Under the statute, the Commonwealth must demonstrate that you destroyed the property with cruelty, hostility, or out of a sense of revenge.
 This encompasses a very specific set of circumstances.
 If you are facing a malicious destruction of property charge, our Worcester criminal defense attorneys can fight against the Commonwealth’s accusations that you destroyed property willfully and with malice.
 Do you have malicious destruction of property or vandalism charges against you?
 Contact us today for assistance: (508) 762-1397.

 An act of destruction that occurs as a result of reckless or indifferent actions is a separate crime in Massachusetts.
 This crime is called “Wanton Destruction of Property,” and in such cases the Commonwealth must prove a degree of recklessness that is above negligence, but less than maliciousness.
 At Murphy & Rudolf, LLP, you can receive legal advice from experienced Worcester criminal defense lawyers to seek a positive solution for all types of vandalism crimes.